 • Social Learning & Knowledge Management

-Why Employee Training Fails And How To Prevent It In Your Organization
+Employee Training Challenges And How To Deal With Them In Your Organization

-U.S. companies spent more than $70 billion on training in 2016.
+In 2016, U.S. companies spent more than $70 billion on training.
 Larger organizations with more than 10,000 employees drove much of that spending, boasting training budgets that averaged $13 million.

 With so much being invested in employee training, you might be surprised to learn that nearly 90% of new skills are lost and forgotten within a year.

-The good news is that it’s not necessarily the budget that determines the success or failure of corporate training programs.
-There is both an art and a science to teaching and learning, as experienced learning and development (L&D) professionals know well.
+The good news is that the budget does not necessarily determine the success or failure of corporate training programs.
+Teaching and learning are both an art and a science, as experienced learning and development (L&D) professionals know well.

-Regardless, there are commonalities that experts have observed across nearly all businesses.
+Regardless, experts have observed commonalities across nearly all businesses.
 We’ve compiled the seven most common reasons employee training fails, with ideas for addressing each that can help you make your training programs more successful.

-Employees are continually working to prioritize sometimes overwhelming lists of tasks and meetings, and typically training sessions take a back seat to anything that directly supports the business.
+Employees continually work to prioritize sometimes overwhelming lists of tasks and meetings, and training sessions typically take a back seat to anything that directly supports the business.
 Every trainer has heard “schedule conflicts” blamed for flagging attendance.

 Fail-proof Training Tip: Look for ways to make training more flexible.
 Record employee training sessions and make them available to employees on-demand so they can attend virtually when their schedules allow it.